gosub-io/gosub-engine/docs/embedder-api.md

 | Buffer | 512 | 4096 |
 | Missing one | Can matter - `TabCrashed` is on here | Usually fine; it is progress detail |

-They were one bus, which meant a page pulling a hundred subresources could push a `TabCrashed` out of the buffer before a busy shell read it.
-Splitting them means a shell that does not display per-resource detail never subscribes to the second one and pays nothing for the traffic.
+On a shared bus, a page pulling a hundred subresources can push a `TabCrashed` out of the buffer before a busy shell reads it.
+Keeping them apart also means a shell that shows no per-resource detail never subscribes to the second channel.

 Both are bounded, so both can still lag - see [Contracts](#contracts).
 Nothing is ordered *between* the two streams; a `ResourceUpdate` and a `NavigationEvent` from the same load have no defined relative order.